NPA Elections 2021!

 The new group will be made up of 10 producer members and 7 allied industry members.

-“We are really looking forward to a strong field of candidates coming forward for the first ever PIG elections.”
+“We are delighted to have such a strong field of candidates contesting the first ever PIG elections.”

 NPA chief executive Zoe Davies